aces/Loris/modules/imaging_uploader/test/TestPlan.md

 1. Check that you have access to the Imaging Uploader page if you have either the imaging_uploader or superuser permission.
    [Automation Testing]
-2. Ensure that upon loading, the Imaging Uploader page has the 'Browse' and 'Upload' tabs appear
+2. Ensure that upon loading, the Imaging Uploader page has the 'Browse' and 'Upload' tabs.
    [Manual Testing]
 3. Check that when accessing the Imaging Uploader page, the 'Browse' tab displays all the uploads done for all users.
    [Automation Testing]